dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 ### Turn on ACLs
 The ACL Feature can be turned on by following these steps

-1. Since ACL is one of our enterprise features, make sure your use case is covered under a contract with Dgraph Labs Inc.
+1. Since ACL is an enterprise feature, make sure your use case is covered under a contract with Dgraph Labs Inc.
 You can contact us by sending an email to [contact@dgraph.io](mailto:contact@dgraph.io) or post your request at [our discuss forum](https://discuss.dgraph.io).